johan162/hpdf_table/docs/FontAndStyle.md

 ***Figure 10:*** *Using a style callback to highlight header rows & columns.* *@ref tut_ex09.c "tut_ex09.c"*

-## Using style themes {#sec_themes}
+## Using style themes {#sec-themes}

 A theme (or style theme) is a definition of the "look & feel" of a table.
 It doesn't affect the structure of the table such as the size of the table or how many columns or rows a cell spans.
-It is practical shortcut when many different tables should be displayed in the same style.
-It allows the compact specification of the table by applying a theme to the table instead of having to call multiple functions to chieve the same thing.
-In addition if the design should be changed there is only one place to update instead of for each table.
+It is practical shortcut when many tables should be displayed in the same style.
+It allows the compact specification of the table by applying a theme to the table instead of having to call multiple functions to achieve the same thing.
+In addition, if the design should be changed there is only one place to update instead of for each table.

 @note There is not yet any support to read and write themes from a file.
 A theme is therefor